Skip to content

 Sources we cite

-Where the health numbers come from
+Where health numbers come from

 WHO BMI thresholds · Mifflin-St Jeor TDEE · 90-min sleep cycle research · Navy body-fat method